namanjaswani27/namanjaswani27/README.md

 - 👋 Hi, I’m Naman Jaswani
-- 👀 I am passionate about deep learning and its recent advancements
+- 🤓 I am passionate about deep learning and its recent advancements
-- 🌱 Currently, I am a first year grad student at Indian Institute of Science in Data Science.
+- 🌱 Currently, I am a Grad student at Indian Institute of Science in Data Science.
 - 📫 You can reach out to me via LinkedIn (https://www.linkedin.com/in/naman-jaswani-195a31136/)

 <!---